Betaarterivirus

 Betaarterivirus is a genus of enveloped, positive-strand RNA viruses which infect vertebrates.
 The genus is in the family Arteriviridae and order Nidovirales.
 The genus contains four subgenera and six species.

 Structure

 Member viruses are enveloped, spherical, and 45–60 nm in diameter.

 Genome

 Betaarteriviruses have a positive-sense single-stranded RNA genome.

 Taxonomy

-The genus Betaarterivirus contains four subgenera and six species:
+The genus Betaarterivirus contains the following subgenera and species: